NKETIAH53/Tailor-API/README.md

   docker-compose build
   ```

-4. Run the application in containers from the specified .yml file,
+4. Run the application in containers from the docker-compose file,
  ```
   docker-compose up
 ```

-5. To run django management commands: run the command:
+5. To run django management commandsin the shell:
 ```
 docker exec -it tailor_container /bin/bash/
 ```